 - People taking prescription medications: some medications have specific drug/nutrient interactions.
 For instance, if you are taking a blood thinner called Warfarin, you may have to limit the amount of vitamin K you have to make sure the drug is working.
 If you are thinking about a greens supplement and are taking medications, please talk to your doctor.

 - People with kidney disease: Those with kidney disease must take extra care when choosing the foods that they eat.
-Potassium, a nutrient that is in a variety of supplements and fruits/veggies, is one of the minerals that will have to be watched.
+Potassium, a nutrient that is in a variety of supplements and fruits/veggies, is one of the minerals to watch.
 Having too much in a day can increase the risk for a buildup of potassium which can cause harm and is unsafe.

 - Those with allergies: A variety of greens supplements include ingredients that contain allergens, look over ingredient labels to avoid bad reactions.

-- Professional and college athletes: Some supplements may contain ingredients that are not allowed in sport.
-Look for the label NSF certified for sport if you are an athlete and wish to take greens.
+- Professional and college athletes: Look for the label NSF certified for sport if you are an athlete and wish to take greens.

 - Those with digestive problems: Some supplements include ingredients that can worsen digestive problems (IBS).
 If you know you have trouble digesting some foods, then you may not want to take a greens supplement.